 Over the years, invasive species have caused billions of dollars worth of damage to the agricultural economy as well as the ecosystem in general.

 These are just three examples of the many invasive species that the USDA is actively trying to prevent entry of and control.
-When species that pose severe threats to major aspects of the agricultural, there is a high chance that the USDA will demand the entire shipment be destroyed.
+When species that pose severe threats to major aspects of the agricultural industry, there is a high chance that the USDA will demand the entire shipment be destroyed.

 New importers should carefully vet any suppliers they use for agricultural products.
-Get the details on how the products are treated before import and make sure that there is a phytosanitary certificate provided.
+Ensure your APHIS-regulated imports are treated and that there is a phytosanitary certificate provided.

-The CBP categorizes holds as part of a system called CBP disposition codes.
+Customs hold codes are used to show cargo status in ACE.
+They’re categorized in the CBP disposition guide.
 While some of these codes are simply used to show the status of cargo as it goes through the standard customs procedure, others specifically express holds and/or the reasons a hold is applied.

 There are some hold codes that occur more frequently than others, and they warrant closer examination.